alockwood05/angular-async-script-directive/README.md

   The project, in addition to using **angular** and **gulp** is using **require.js** for loading js asynch making clean dependency management.
 Which I haven't used before.

--What I am working with to start
+- What I am working with to start

   - Redunant but clear file naiming
     - *main/main.controller.js* naming for the main controller